coq/coq/doc/sphinx/practical-tools/utilities.rst

 **Language options**

-  Default behavior is to assume ASCII 7 bits input files.
+  The default behavior is to assume ASCII 7 bit input files.

   :-latin1, --latin1: Select ISO-8859-1 input files.
 It is equivalent to
     --inputenc latin1 --charset iso-8859-1.